DTLaboratory/dtlaboratory.github.io/index.md

 DT Lab is a actor-oriented distributed computing framework that can be programmed to host clusters of DTs (Digital Twins).

-Typical applications are IOT, AR, Logistics, general purpose streaming analytics... any problem that requires near-realtime continuous calculation of actionable states at scale.
+Typical applications are IOT, AR, Logistics, general purpose streaming analytics - any problem that requires near-realtime continuous calculation of actionable states at scale.